akh13/csm/README.md

 # Cisco Syslog to Mattermost (csm)

 ### This is a fork of the Cisco Syslog to Mattermost webhook bridge/translator.
 The main difference between this and the main package is that this one works with the CSR1000v.
 ### I discovered that the CSR1000v uses a slightly different log format ( fields contain different info, there is no "tag" field in the syslog post ).
-The code has been
-### Adjusted for this change and should now work.
+The code has been adjusted for this change and should now work.

 Send in real-time your cisco config changes to mattermost Requires mattermost 1.2.0+